 The latest company car business mileage rates, known as the HMRC Advisory Fuel Rates, or AFRs for short, kicked in from the beginning of last December and have remained the same during this year’s quarterly reviews.

 Company car business mileage rates are used to claim back business mileage in company cars; or to repay private mileage if all fuel is provided by the company – this avoids car fuel benefit tax.

-Petrol: Company car mileage rates from September 01, 2018
+etrol: Company car mileage rates from December 01, 2018

 - Over 2000cc: 22p – unchanged